“Do you have a list of mentor texts you use to launch reading workshop?”

 - Week 3: Learn How to Write and Talk About Books

-Since your main focus during these three weeks is all about your classroom culture and helping students learn how to read, talk and write about a variety of texts, my recommendation is for teachers to try and use a wide range of genres during the first three weeks of school.
+Since your main focus during these three weeks is all about your classroom culture and helping students learn how to read, talk and write about a variety of texts, my recommendation is for teachers to try and find mentor texts from a wide range of genres to use during the first three weeks of school.

-When you expose your students to a wide range of genres, you are helping them figure out which books they ENJOY reading.
+When you expose your students to mentor texts from a wide range of genres, you are helping them figure out which books they ENJOY reading.
 This will help them be more excited and engaged readers.

 My Librarian is a Camel – Informational – I love this book.
 It provides examples and details of how children all over the world get access to books when they don’t have traditional access to libraries.
 It’s a great text that lends itself to talking about books and it has some great nonfiction text features as well.